Saltash Town Council - Cllr Vacancies / Elections

 When does Saltash Town Council meet and what is the commitment?

-Saltash Town Council Committee meetings are held in the evenings and start at 6.30pm, except for the Full Town Council meeting which starts at 7pm.
+Saltash Town Council Committee meetings are held in the evenings and start at 6.30pm, except for the Full Town Council meetings which start at 7pm.

 Town Councillors attendance is expected at all Committee meetings and they can volunteer to be a member of sub-committees or working groups.